-Though a series of deep relaxation techniques, hypnosis allows a connection to be made between the conscious and the subconscious in order to reach and resolve the root of your public speaking fear.
-From there, powerful motivational suggestion replaces this fear with positive ideas that will help you become the eloquent public speaker you desire to be.
+Though a series of deep relaxation methods, hypnosis allows us to speak to your deepest fears, doubts and worries and resolve your fear at the root.
+From there, powerful motivational suggestion replaces this fear with reassuring yet truthful ideas that will help you become the confident public speaker you desire to be.
 It is important to note that hypnosis is not “mind control.”
 While you are very relaxed during the session, you remain completely aware of your surroundings and everything that the hypnotherapist is saying.
 As a result, it is impossible for the hypnotherapist to “implant” ideas or “make” you do anything you do not want to.
 Hypnosis is one hundred percent safe, as well as easy and highly effective.

-Master the Art of Public Speaking and Enhance Your Career… and Your Life!
+Master the Art of Public Speaking to Enhance Your Career… and Your Life!

 If you’re serious about making a change, the next step is to call us at 416-556-4068 (in Toronto) or 1-888-HYPNO-24 (toll-free in the U.S. and Canada) to schedule a free initial consultation online through video conferencing or at our office in downtown Toronto.
 This one-hour meeting allows us to figure out how we can help you, and it lets you understand our practices and principles a little better, so that you can make an informed decision.